open-documents/open-documents/README.md

 ## Introduction  ✨

 Open documents.
 Born to open!
-Open forever! <font color=red>Welcome to contributions.</font>
+Open forever! <span style="color:red">Welcome to contributions.</span>

 Problems of existing documents on the Internet.
 - Too many copies!
 There are so lots of copies of the original version that you don't know who is the first one.